 The managing director (MD) is the person who is entrusted with the substantial powers of the management of the affairs of the company.
 Under the new Companies Act, 2013 MD is considered KMP (Key Managerial Person).
 MD draws his power from the articles of association and the agreement executed.

-Whole time director (WTD) means a person who devotes his whole time to the affairs of the company.
-Practically, there is no difference between MD and WTD because all legal provisions which are applicable to the both are same except the nomenclature.
+Whole-time director (WTD) means a person who devotes his whole time to the company's affairs.
+There is practically no difference between MD and WTD because all legal provisions that apply to the both are identical except the terminology.

 Independent director looks after and try to enforce the best governance practices in the working of the Pvt.
 Ltd or Public Ltd Company.
 He has to judge independently without any partiality.
 Therefore, Independent director is a critical instrument for ensuring the good corporate governance in the company.

-Appointment of Independent director is mandatory in case of listed companies another class of companies.
+Appointment of Independent Director is mandatory in case of listed companies another class of companies.

 These are different classes of directors that you can find in different companies.